Is it true that the word "penalty" comes from an Irish surname?

 2. Arzamas.
 Podcast "What is the meaning of football"

-3. The Development of Football Rules
+3. The development of football rules

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: